- B.S. in Pharmacy, Ohio State University

 - Director of the UF Health Personalized Medicine Program

-Appointed as dean of the UF College of Pharmacy in 2013, Dr. Johnson first joined the faculty at the University of Florida in May 1998.
-Prior to her appointment, she held a faculty position for nine years at the University of Tennessee College of Pharmacy.
+Appointed as dean of the UF College of Pharmacy in 2013, Dr. Johnson first joined the faculty at the college in 1998.
+Prior to joining UF, she held a faculty position for nine years at the University of Tennessee College of Pharmacy.

-Dr. Johnson’s research programs focus on inter-patient variability in drug response, particularly cardiovascular drug pharmacogenomics, and the influence of race/ethnicity on drug response and pharmacogenomics.
-The majority of her research centers around the pharmacogenomics of antihypertensive drugs, and drugs use to prevent clot formation.
+Dr. Johnson’s research programs focus on inter-patient variability in drug response, particularly cardiovascular drug pharmacogenomics, and translation of pharmacogenomics into clinical practice.
+Her discovery research centers around the pharmacogenomics of antihypertensive drugs, and drugs used to prevent clot formation.
 Her research has been continuously funded by the National Institutes of Health or the American Heart Association since 1990.
-She leads one of the groups funded by the NIH Pharmacogenomics Research Network, with a project focused on pharmacogenomics of antihypertensive drugs, and also leads one of the funded groups in the NIH’s genomic medicine implementation network, called IGNITE, for which she was also inaugural chair of its steering committee.
+She leads one of the research groups funded by the NIH Pharmacogenomics Research Network, with a project focused on pharmacogenomics of antihypertensive drugs, and also leads one of the funded groups in the NIH’s genomic medicine implementation network, called IGNITE, for which she was also inaugural chair of its steering committee.

 Dr. Johnson has served in numerous leadership and service roles with the NIH, FDA, CDC, and numerous national/international organizations.
 She served as member of NIH’s Xenobiotics and Nutrients Disposition and Action (XNDA) study section, a member of the Pediatric Heart Network Protocol Review Committee and the Heart Failure Network Data and Safety Monitoring Board, both for the National Heart Lung and Blood Institute of NIH.
 She has had numerous leadership roles in many national and international organizations, including the American Heart Association (AHA), the American College of Clinical Pharmacy (ACCP), the American Society for Clinical Pharmacology and Therapeutics (ASCPT), among others.
 She was elected into member of the National Academy of Medicine in 2014, and is an elected fellow of the ACCP and the AHA, and the American College of Clinical Pharmacology.
 She is president-elect of ASCPT, and has served as an elected Regent on the Board of Regents of the ACCP from 2000-2003; and served on the Nonprescription Drugs Advisory Committee for the Food and Drug Administration (2000-2004).
-She is on the Editorial Boards for Clinical Pharmacology and Therapeutics, Pharmacogenetics and Genomics, Journal of the American Heart Association, and Personalized Medicine; is a Scientific Editor for Pharmacotherapy; and serves as a manuscript reviewer for numerous other scientific journals.
+She is on the Editorial Boards for Clinical Pharmacology and Therapeutics, Pharmacogenetics and Genomics, Journal of the American Heart Association, and Personalized Medicine and serves as a manuscript reviewer for numerous other scientific journals.

 - Russell Miller Award for Contribution to the Literature, American College of Clinical Pharmacy, October 2010

-- Therapeutic Frontiers Award, American College of Clinical Pharmacy, October 2009.
-This is the highest research award in ACCP and is not limited to ACCP members
+- Therapeutic Frontiers Award, American College of Clinical Pharmacy, 2009

 Full Publication List via PubMed